 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-The base engine in the Fiat 500 makes 101 horsepower, which means it is one of most underpowered compact cars on the road.
-But some test drivers think the 500’s miserly horsepower rating matches its petite frame nicely.
+The base engine in the 2012 Fiat 500 makes 101 horsepower, which is one of the lowest horsepower ratings of any compact car on the road.
+However, some test drivers think the 500’s miserly horsepower rating matches its petite frame nicely.
 The Fiat 500 Abarth, which is FIAT’s equivalent to the Mini Hardtop S and John Cooper Works models, is significantly more powerful, but many reviewers still say it has performance limitations.
 Regardless of the model you choose, there’s no doubt that the Fiat 500 is a great city car because it is tiny enough to weave its way through tight spaces.

 - "It's oh-so-easy to fit into tight parking spots, a huge perk in the urban jungle." -- Motor Trend

 - "We're happy to say the 500 Abarth picks up the pace substantially, tempering the car's cuteness quotient with a measure of mean and adding track-day agility to its dynamic résumé.
 The net result is a scrappy little hot hatch that seems ready to challenge the Mini John Cooper Works on pretty even terms." -- Car and Driver

 - "On the road, the 2012 Fiat 500 drives much bigger than it looks.
 Each example we drove felt solid, with body motions that are well controlled and a suspension with a firm character." -- Autoblog

 - "Interstate trips are manageable, but you won’t want to make a regular habit of them." -- Cars.com